NCF94/NicholasWard_T1A2/readme.md

 ### Blog Page

 The main Blog page is pretty simple, it contains An image that is relevent to the each blogs "content", a title and date for each blog.
 Clicking each image will take you to each individual blog post.
+I gave each image a border radius, as it looks a lot cleaner than a squared edge.

 ### Contact Page